stolostron/multicluster-global-hub/doc/README.md

 The multicluster global hub is a set of components that enable the management of multiple hub clusters from a single hub cluster.
 You can complete the following tasks by using the multicluster global hub:

-- Deploy regional hub clusters
+- Deploy managed hub clusters
-- List the managed clusters that are managed by all of the regional hub clusters
+- List the managed clusters that are managed by all of the managed hub clusters

 The multicluster global hub is useful when a single hub cluster cannot manage the large number of clusters in a high-scale environment.
-The multicluster global hub designates multiple managed clusters as multiple regional hub clusters.
-The global hub cluster manages the regional hub clusters.
+The multicluster global hub designates multiple managed clusters as multiple managed hub clusters.
+The global hub cluster manages the managed hub clusters.

 - [Multicluster Global Hub](#multicluster-global-hub)
   - [Use Cases](./global_hub_use_cases.md)